-- Level 1 unadjusted quoted prices in active markets for identical assets and liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.
+Level 1 - unadjusted quoted prices in active markets for identical assets and liabilities.

+Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

+Level 3 - unobservable inputs for the asset or liability.

-For assets and liabilities that are recognised in the financial statements at fair value on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation at the end of each reporting period.
+For assets and liabilities that are recognized in the financial statements at fair value on a recurring basis, the Group determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation at the end of each reporting period.